All Episodes

 If this was the Trump administration doing this on the 2020 nominee, you would absolutely feel the same way.

-Uh, you know, just like everything involving Hillary Clinton, nobody understands why it's important to follow through in the crime she committed.
+You know, just like everything involving Hillary Clinton, nobody understands why it's important to follow through in the crime she committed.

 The real reason of importance is otherwise we don't have equal justice under the law.

-We have a dual justice system, and our justice system has been politicized, and once that happens, then that basically means they'll go after only the people that they want to go after, and the laws are meaningless, and people can commit all sorts of crimes and get away with it.
+And once that happens, then that basically means they'll go after only the people that they want to go after and the laws are meaningless and people can commit all sorts of crimes and get away with it.

 And Sean, you know what?

-Really the saddest part of this whole sad, disgusting legacy of the wiretapping and the surveillance and the unmasking is you know, you and Levin and Carter were using reports that the mainstream media put out themselves.
+Really, the saddest part of this whole sad, disgusting legacy of the wiretapping and the surveillance and the unmasking is, you know, you and Levin and Carter were using reports that the mainstream media put out themselves.

 That's the New York Times own reporting.

-when I know I have them dead to rights wrong, and you just have to sit and wait for it totally to evolve and come out, and how ahead of the curve we've been on this, and how lazy these people are with zero desire to actually get to the truth, and how we know for a fact that they know they're reporting false information.
+How many times I have falsely been called a conspiracy theorist over this and other issues when I know I have them dead to rights wrong, and you just have to sit and wait for it totally to evolve and come out and how ahead of the curve we've been on this and how lazy these people are with zero desire to actually get to the truth and how we know for a fact that they know they're reporting false information.

-And you'll get I I I'm uh you know what?
+And you'll get, you know what?

 I'll maybe I hope I stand corrected, but I doubt you'll get any kind of apology.